facebookresearch/hydra/website/docs/examples/5_config_family/README.md

 title: Config family
 sidebar_label: Config family
 ---
-As you continue experimenting, you realize want to try several different optimizers.
+As you continue experimenting, you realize you want to try several different optimizers.
-Let's add a second optimizer, adam.yaml and put both nesterov and adam in an optimizer subdirectory:
+Let's add a second optimizer, `adam.yaml` and put both `nesterov.yaml` and `adam.yaml` in an optimizer subdirectory:
 ```text
 $ tree 5_config_family/
 examples/5_config_family/